 Non-residents are taxed only on income received from the Latvian sources.

 Dividends received by a Latvian company are exempt from tax (regardless of whether the country which paid the dividends is a EU member state or a third country).
-However, there is an exception for dividends received from countries listed in Latvia’s blacklist (which includes over 60 countries, primarily offshore jurisdictions).
+However, there is an exception for dividends received from countries listed in Latvia’s blacklist (which includes over 25 states and territories, primarily offshore jurisdictions).

 For example, where a resident of Russia derives income, which may be taxed in Latvia, the amount of tax on that income payable in Latvia, may be credited against the tax imposed in Russia.
 The amount of credit, however, shall not exceed the amount of the tax on that income computed in accordance with the laws of the Russian Federation (par.
 1 of art.
 24 of Agreement between Latvia and Russia for the avoidance of double taxation 2010).

 Interest and royalties payable by Latvian company are exempt from withholding tax (since 1 January 2014), with exception for interest and royalties paid to persons resident in the countries listed in Latvia’s blacklist (such dividends are subject to a 20% withholding tax).